-- 4.4.2 Other than the change transferring the Fund's allocation to passive "segregated" UK equities managed by BlackRock into the BlackRock "Aquila Life UK Equity Index Fund, there have been no changes to this allocation since that included within the previous version of this Statement of Investment Principles. - 4.4.3 Management agreements are maintained with each of the investment managers which set out the benchmark asset allocation ranges, performance targets and any restrictions placed on the manager.
+- 4.4.2 The above arrangements reflect one change since the last publication of this Statement.
+With effect from July 2015 Aberdeen Asset Management no longer manage the Fund's Global Equity assets.
+These assets are currently warehoused with BlackRock until new long term management arrangements are agreed and put in place. - 4.4.3 Management agreements are maintained with each of the investment managers which set out the benchmark asset allocation ranges, performance targets and any restrictions placed on the manager.
 The investment manager's actions and performance are monitored quarterly and reviewed annually.
 The manager's fee structure is based on a percentage of the market value of the managed assets.
 The percentage varies between the asset classes, the sums under management and in some cases performance.